-Check List Step/Task to do Documents to file ☐ Task is done STEP 3.
-Work on drafting a plan should start.
-Planning should be in cooperation with other jurisdictions deemed to be related to the planning of the local unit of government drafting the plan Notes or minutes of joint meetings, or copies of □ In the file (§ 31(2)(b)).
-In cities, villages, and townships formed under the Municipal Planning Act (M.C.L.
-125.31 et seq.); a plan can include planning for any areas outside of the planning commission's local unit of government boundaries (planning jurisdiction) which, in the planning commission's judgement, bears relation to the planning of the planning commission's local unit of government. (§ 31(1)) The planning commission of all jurisdictions may meet with other governmental planning commissions to deliberate (§ 31(2)(b)).
-If the plan is for a local unit of government with an adopted zoning ordinance then the plan shall include a "zoning plan" for the various zoning districts (§33(2)(d)).
+Check List Step/Task to do Documents to file ☐ Task is done ☐ In the file STEP 3.
+Work on drafting a plan amendment should start.
+Planning should be in cooperation with other jurisdictions deemed to be related to the planning of the local unit of government drafting an amendment to their plan (§ 31(2)(b)) In cities, villages, and townships formed under the Municipal Planning Act (M.C.L.
+125.31 et seq.); a plan amendment can include planning for any areas outside of the planning commission's local unit of government boundaries (planning jurisdiction) which, in the planning commission's judgement, bears relation to the planning of the planning commission's local unit of government. (§ 31(1)) The planning commission of all jurisdictions may meet with other governmental planning commissions to deliberate (§ 31(2)(b)).
+If the plan amendment is for a local unit of government Notes or minutes of joint meetings, or copies of letters. with an adopted zoning ordinance then the plan amendment may include a change to a "zoning plan" for the various zoning districts (§33(2)(d)).
 A zoning plan can be a chapter, intermingled throughout the plan, or a separate document.
-The zoning plan shall include an explanation of how land use categories on the future land use map relate to the districts in the zoning map. letters. ☐ Task is done ☐ In the file STEP 4.
-In preparation of a plan, studies of existing conditions and probable growth should be done for the basis of the plan and in regard for neighboring jurisdicitons (§ 31(2)).
+The zoning plan shall include an explanation of how land use categories on the future land use map relate to the districts in the zoning map. ☐ Task is done ☐ In the file STEP 4.
+In preparation of a plan amendment, studies of existing conditions and probable growth should be done, or reviewed, for the basis of the plan and plan amendment (§ 31(2)).
 The planning commission may make use of expert advice and information from federal, state, county, and municipal officials, departments, and agencies having information, maps, and data pertinent to the planning jurisdiction (§ 25(2)).
-Copies of studies, documents, and reports leading up to the preparation of the plan.
+Copies of studies, documents, and reports leading up to the preparation of the plan amendment.
 Copy of the review (letters, minutes, other) by county planning, MSUE, or professional planner.